-You won't be able to make progress on your current project that can give birth to more problems.
-Therefore it is vital to know about these tips to fix cash flow problems.
+You won't be able to make progress on your current project, that can result in more problems.
+Therefore it is vital to know about these tips to fix any cash flow problems.

 Any business that needs particular equipment or fixed assets should avoid buying it in cash.
-Rather they should get a leasing plan for 10 to 20 years to make payment in installments.
-It will save you from losing a massive chunk of your capital in buying up that particular non-current asset.
+Rather, they should get a leasing plan for 10 to 20 years to make payment in installments.
+It will save you from losing a massive chunk of your capital immediately.

-Subcontracting business often needs new machinery and equipment from time to time.
+Subcontracting businesses often need new machinery and equipment from time to time.
 They can set up a credit line with a bank or any other financial institute to secure a loan with low-interest rates.
-Also, make sure to browse around; so you can have the best deal for long-term loans.
+When doing this, make sure to browse around so you can have the best deal for long-term loans.

-It is best not to pay cash for goods and supplies except if you're getting a huge discount.
+It is best not to pay cash for goods and supplies unless you're getting a huge discount.
 Many suppliers offer financing options for contractors, including credit cards and personal loans.
 Take advantage of this and be sure to get supplies you need for small payments on finances rather than cash.

 Since you'll have to pay monthly installments, you won't be out of cash for the entire sum.
 It means your company will have more cash on hand to continue running.
-Furthermore, you may be eligible to deduct interest and additional charges as business costs.
+Furthermore, you may be eligible to deduct interest and additional charges as business costs later.

 As a subcontracting company, you have to bill your clients once the project is complete.
 Billing is an important part that you need to look out for as it can lead to cash flow problems.

-In case you under bill the client for the work, you won't get the full cost of the project.
-As a result, you have to pay up from your pockets.
-If it's vice versa, you can open yourself to future problems during the audit of the project.
-So, the best way to bill the client is as per the expenditure you incur on the project.
+In the case where you under-bill the client for the work, you won't get the full cost of the project captured.
+As a result, you will have to pay from your own pocket to cover it.
+If it's vice versa, you can open yourself to future problems during the audit of the project so the best way to bill the client is as per the expenditure you incur on the project.

 Another way to ensure you don't face a shortage of funds is by asking your clients or receivables to clear your payments.
 A business can be profitable, but it won't be able to survive or grow if it faces liquidity issues.
 That is why you need to ask your debtors to clear out all payments.

 You can also take advantage of technology and use any robust accounting software or tools for cash flow management.
 There are many options available that are cost-effective and give you a wide range of features.
-In addition, they are easy to incorporate into your business.
+They are also very easy to incorporate into your business.

-Last but not least, make it clear to your entire staff that keeping your company financially sound is in everyone's best interests.
-You can ask them to reduce down company spending to bring down cash outflows.
-You can set up an incentive package to encourage your employees to help be smart about money being spent.
+Last but not least, make it clear to your entire staff that keeping your company financially sound is in everyone's best interest.
+You can begin by asking them to reduce company spending to bring down cash outflows.
+You can also set up an incentive package to encourage your employees to help be smart about money being spent.
 One great way to implement this is through profit sharing.
 If the employees know that when the business does better, they benefit too, they will be much more apt to be on board.